 I have been primarily focusing on performance models for software systems; more recently I have studied public transportation systems and biochemical networks as well.

 A major general theme of my research is to develop effective techniques for the analysis of large-scale models where massive amounts of entities are involved.
+Lately I have focused on the development of algorithms for the aggregation of dynamical systems.
+An up-to-date summary of my results is available as a review paper to be presented in an invited tutorial at the 2018 Winter Simulation Conference.

 Technical keywords: fluid limits, mean-field models, Markov population processes, layered queueing networks, software product lines, chemical reaction networks, lumpability, model order reduction, bisimulation, behavioral equivalences, operational semantics.